December 08, 2017 5 min read

 3. PRE-RINSE

 Once you have enough nappies for a wash (usually every 1-2 days), put your nappies through a warm pre-wash (rinse cycle) in the machine.
 This gets rid of any excess urine and poo.
-It has recently been suggested that half-strength detergent during this rinse cycle can assist in a more efficient wash cycle (Step 4).
+Using half-strength detergent during this rinse cycle may assist in a more efficient wash cycle (Step 4).

 Cold water may be used for this process, but warm water is recommended as it helps to loosen the fibres of the fabric and release the soiling.